dhis2/dhis2-docs/src/metadata/metadata-naming-conventions.md

 ### Favorites
-* Favorite names: Prefix favorite names with health area/program name and colon, e.g. TB: Case notifications…, MAL: Incidence rate…
+* Favorite names: Prefix favorite names with health area/program name and hyphen, e.g. TB - Case notifications…, MAL - Incidence rate…
 * Favourite titles: Titles do not need prefixes, as they are not used for searching.

 ### Option sets